 If you want to delete your GMB listing, transfer ownership of a GMB page to someone else or change the page settings; you cannot do any of this from with the app.
 Instead, log in to the main console from your browser.

 Google Reviews are invaluable as they offer information about your business and your service levels to customers who are looking to find new service partners online.
 Your Google business reviews will appear directly next to your listing in both the core search pages and Google maps.
 They can help you stand out online and, in some cases, elevate you above your rivals.

-Review matter because people do online research before they decide to buy anything online.
-Having trusted reviews on Google can help your business get more click-throughs, and it reassures people they are dealing with reputable, high-quality business.
+Reviews matter because people do online research before they decide to buy anything online.
+Having trusted reviews on Google can help your business get more click-throughs, and it reassures people they are dealing with reputable, high-quality people.

 Google discourages companies from offering incentives to people for leaving reviews, so it is important to respect their rules on this.
 However, there are a number of other ways you can encourage people to leave you a review on Google.

 - Obtain a unique URL from Google for your business.

 - Remind your customers to leave a review when you send them a confirmation of their invoice payment receipt.
 Just by simply asking the question, you can boost the number of reviews you get online.